skupperproject/skupper-console/README.md

 > `API_HOST=<APIs url> API_HOST_FLOW_COLLECTOR=<flows APIs url> yarn start`

 **remember to enable CORS**
-Both skupper and the collector need enable the CORS.
+Both the Skupper-controller and the flow-collector need to enable the CORS.
 We can do that doing kubectl set env USE_CORS=yes for each of them

 ## Tests